Play as a Technique for Evaluation and Diagnosis

 How does the child approach the toys?

 The way in which a little one acts from the time he or she enters the playroom provides important information.
-So, in this sense, we must observe who a child approaches the toys that are available.
+So, in this sense, we must observe how a child approaches the toys that are available.

 Does he approach them directly and with determination?
 Or does he hesitate and keep his distance?
 Does the child wait for instructions or permission, or grab the toys abruptly and without care.